TITLE 77: PUBLIC HEALTH

 3) Two emergency physicians, one to be recommended by the Illinois Chapter of the American College of Emergency Physicians and one to be recommended by the National Association of EMS Physicians;

 b) The Advisory Board members with medical backgrounds shall have expertise and interest in emergency or critical care medical services for children.
-Vacancies on the Advisory Council shall be filled for the unexpired term by appointment of the Director in the same manner as originally filled.
+Vacancies on the Advisory Board shall be filled for the unexpired term by appointment of the Director in the same manner as originally filled.
 The members of the Advisory Board shall serve without compensation, but shall be reimbursed for necessary expenses incurred in the performance of their duties, including travel expenses.
 A majority of the members of the Advisory Board shall constitute a quorum for the conduct of business of the advisory committee.
 A majority vote of the members present at a meeting at which a quorum is established shall be necessary to validate any action of the committee.

-c) The Department, with the advice of the Advisory Board, shall address and establish through the EMSC program at least the following:
+e) The Department, with the advice of the Advisory Board, shall address and establish through the EMSC program at least the following:

-1) Initial and continuing education programs for emergency medical services personnel which shall include training in the emergency care of infants and children;
+1) Initial and continuing education programs for emergency medical services personnel, which shall include training in the emergency care of infants and children;

 2) Guidelines for referring children to the appropriate emergency or critical care medical facilities;